jonesjBSV/wallet-toolbox/docs/wallet.md

 ---
 ##### Class: WERR_NOT_ACTIVE

-WalletStorageManager is not accessing user's active storage.
+WalletStorageManager is not accessing user's active storage or there are conflicting active stores configured.

 ```ts
 export class WERR_NOT_ACTIVE extends WalletError {